bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 2.4.2

+* Fixed issue with new full map start location list limit where clicking on a marker that didn't have a list item displayed caused an error.
+* Reverted change to new list limit so that it's always applied with full map start enabled.

 ### Version 2.4.1

 * Changed new full map start list limit so that it's only applied on the initial load.